nem035/logee.js/README.md

 # LogeeJS

-LogeeJS is a plain JavaScript library (only **5.6K**) that extends the [console API](https://developer.chrome.com/devtools/docs/console-api) and allows basic logging without openning the browser console.
+LogeeJS is a plain JavaScript library that extends the [console API](https://developer.chrome.com/devtools/docs/console-api) and allows basic logging without openning the browser console.

 All existing console methods behave as they do in the browser console, with additional UI logs in a small draggable box.
 Custom methods fallback to `console.log` in the browser console.